Treatment of women by the Taliban: Slavery of women

 In 2017, Taliban members were accused of sanctioning forced marriages, marital rape, and slavery of women.

 Punishments

 Punishments were often carried out publicly, either as formal spectacles held in sports stadiums or town squares or spontaneous street beatings.
-Civilians lived in fear of harsh penalties as there was little mercy; women caught breaking decrees were often treated with extreme violence.
+Civilians lived in fear of harsh penalties as there was little mercy; anyone caught breaking decrees were often treated with extreme violence.
 Examples include: